Polarschweif/vividstasisStreamingEssentials/BEHIND_THE_SCENES.md

 like that without consent.
 I dont think they wanted him to remove it, but he took Livecross down, wich made me not sure if the StreamingEssentials are allowed.
 So the project is paused for now.

+## THE BREAK IS OVER
+As the title says, I'm back.
+Well, mostly.
+The latent Release is available again and am thinking of working on 1.7.
+(Beside of me loosing my Job and my parents being most likely mad at me)